teiniker/teiniker-lectures-computerscience/programming-c/c-basics/types-operators-expressions/formated-output/README.md

 # Formated Output

-The `printf()` functionis designed to display the contents of a sting, known as the **format string**, with values possibly inserted at specified points in the string.
+The `printf()` function is designed to display the contents of a string, known as the **format string**, with values possibly inserted at specified points in the string.

 The values displayed can be constants, variables, or more complicated expressions.